Architectural Photography Haunted Architecture Mississippi Port Gibson

 Windsor Plantation

-Located on a massive 2,600 acre farm, Windsor Plantation was built by wealthy cotton planter Smith Coffee Daniell II and designed to be a raised Greek Revival style by Maryland architect David Schroeder.
+Located on a massive 2,600 acre farm, Windsor Plantation was built by wealthy cotton planter Smith Coffee Daniell II and designed to be a raised Greek Revival architectural style by Maryland architect David Schroeder.
 Shroder also designed the Greek Revival Mansion “Rosswood” 14 miles Southeast of Windsor.

 In the Antebellum South, it wasn’t enough to simply build a home.
 The excessively wealthy had to build the biggest and best home their area had ever seen.
 This trend peaked right before the Civil War when a massive amount of wealth was located in the South due to King Cotton.